 - Black Pepper

-How To Make Air Fry Baked Potato
+How To Air Fry Baked Potatoes

 Start by coating your potatoes with olive oil.
 Season the potatoes with salt and pepper.

-Tips for Potatoes in the Air Fryer
+Tips for Baked Potato In The Air Fryer Recipe

 What Potatoes Are Best For Air Frying?